Guide: The Sangre de Cristo Range Traverse

 Follow the ridgeline west, then continue following it as it turns north.
 The next few peaks are easy walk ups on talus and tundra, although with great exposure from the sun.
 The going should feel relatively brisk, especially after Zwischen.
 You may even find yourself having fun.

 The ridge tightens up after Blueberry Peak and forest enters the picture towards Music Pass.
 Social trails may be found near the crest of the ridge.
 Be on the lookout for excellent views to the west over the Sand Creek Basin and towards Tjieras and Cleveland Peak.
-This ridgeline dominates the comparatively diminutive one you’re presently on, but it peters out down the northern end of the Grand Sand Dunes.
+That ridgeline dominates the comparatively diminutive one you’re presently on, but it peters out down the northern end of the Grand Sand Dunes.

 Proceed to Music Pass.
 Bivvy opportunities present themselves, but the camp is dry and could be buggy.
 A spring may be available to the west down the Music Pass Trail.